Appointment as a medical assessor (for motor accidents) for SIRA is subject to these terms.

 2.20 If you become aware during an assessment of a serious and/or imminent threat to the life, health or safety of the claimant or another person, or a serious threat to public health or safety, you should take whatever action is appropriate to lessen the threat.
-You should also advise an Officer of MAS.
+You should also advise an Officer of DRS.

 3.1 You are required to maintain appropriate premises for undertaking all work in relation to conducting medical assessments referred by the Authority, and ensure that the premises are a safe working environment and meet all Workplace Health and Safety Standards.